Sharpy796/GlimmersExpanded/README.md

 - `is_rare` is a boolean that will determine whether you can find this glimmer in the glimmer lab pixel scene I created.
 It is advised to set this to `true` if your glimmer uses a rare and potentially game-breaking material, like Lively Concoction and Draught of Midas.
 This is optional, and will default to `false`.
 - `custom_action` is a function that will be called when the glimmer's action is called (when the spell is cast).
 A spell's action can do all sorts of things.
 If you know how to create custom spell actions, then feel free to use this.
 This is optional, and will default to `custom_action = function() end`.
 - `trail_mods` is a table of string values that can modify how the trail of your glimmer looks.
 The tags can be anything that is in a ParticleEmitterComponent (more info on these on the [wiki.gg page](https://noita.wiki.gg/wiki/Documentation:_ParticleEmitterComponent)).
 These values are optional, and will default to the values in `mods/GlimmersExpanded/files/entities/misc/colour_template.xml`, while `trail_mods` itself will default to `nil`.
+- `author` is a string containing your name.
+This is for Goki's Things compatibility, allowing you to differentiate your glimmers from mine in that mod's menus.
+This is optional, and will default to `"Community-Created"`.

 After your glimmer appends table, place this below it:
 ```lua